amadeus4dev-examples/amadeus-ruby/README.md

   subType: Amadeus::Location::ANY
 )

-p reponse.body #=> The raw response, as a string p reponse.result #=> The body parsed as JSON, if the result was parsable p response.data #=> The list of locations, extracted from the JSON
+p response.body #=> The raw response, as a string p response.result #=> The body parsed as JSON, if the result was parsable p response.data #=> The list of locations, extracted from the JSON
 ```